 Step 5: Get Product Testing and Certifications

-Have you considered can boost your brand image?
+Have you considered what can boost your brand image?

 Many international markets require product testing and certification before approval.
 Ensuring compliance with global safety and quality standards enhances credibility and allows smoother entry into foreign markets.
 Essential certifications include: